cardiffman/fpc/README.md

 Added a let form.
 Used the method of Peyton-Jones and Lester which uses a special Move instruction to initialize a closure with the value of a let-bound variable.

+Corrected CheckMarkers instruction so that more update scenarios work.